NI240SX/UCGT/README - Geometry Editor.md

 The loop will continue indefinitely until you type `exit`, which closes the editor (and the command prompt window, if you ran it from a batch file).

 The supported commands are the following :
 - `compile <OBJ/Z3D/folder> <BIN output>` - compile a single 3D model or a folder and its/their corresponding config(s) to a BIN file containing one geometry per 3D model.
+If DDS textures are found in the folder, also compiles the TEXTURES.BIN.
 - `decompile <BIN source> [OBJ/Z3D output]` - extract a BIN file containing a single geometry to a 3D model and a configuration file.
+If an associated TEXTURES.BIN exists, also extracts the textures.
 - `compress <BIN file>` - compress an existing geometry file by parts using RefPack Maximum.
 - `decompress <BIN file>` - decompress an existing geometry file.
 Useful for advanced hex editing and debugging.
+- `platform <BIN source> <platform>` - change the platform of an existing geometry file.
+Supported platforms: PC <=> X360, Prostreet_PC <=> Prostreet_X360.
+As of 02.2026 Prostreet <=> Undercover yields a file that's readable by the tool, but not by either game.
-- `dump <source> <destination folder> [file type] [filter]` - extract all geometries contained into the source BIN/BUN file to the output folder.
-File type is whether to export OBJ or Z3D, if left blank both will be exported, and filter will allow to export only matching blocks and names (X0, Road, Chop, XBu, etc).
+- `dump <source> <destination folder> [file type] [filter]` - extract all geometries and texture packs contained into the source BIN/BUN file to the output folder.
+File type is whether to export models as OBJ or Z3D, if left blank both will be exported, and filter will allow to export only matching blocks and names (X0, Road, Chop, XBu, etc).
-- `replace <source folder> <destination> [blocks definitions]` - compile and replace all geometries in the destination with 3D models from the source folder.
+- `replace <source folder> <destination> [blocks definitions]` - compile and replace all geometries and texture packs in the destination with 3D models and texture folders from the source folder.
 If needed, it can also update blocks definitions offsets (eg edit the map without unpacking), in that case, [blocks definitions] will be the path to the L8R_MW2.BUN file
 - `convert <TXT CTK config> [INI UCGT config]` - convert a CTK .txt config to an UCGT .ini config
 - `script <file>` - load a script containing multiple of these commands

-To compile from an OBJ, you need a configuration file, just like NFS-CarToolkit.
+To compile from a 3D model, you need a configuration file, just like NFS-CarToolkit.
 These are covered later in this Readme.

 Decompiling a Geometry will generate a Wavefront OBJ, an associated MTL material library and an INI configuration file to compile it back.